 There were probably some additional tasks that varied from customer to customer, but all 13 agents did the same job essentially.
 Only one of them got paid.
 The other 12 agents moved on to the next property to do all of that work over again, hoping that this time they would be successful and actually get paid for all of that work.

 In an inventory short market, it is not uncommon for real estate professionals to submit agreements of sale on more than one property before the buyer has a successful result.
 Considering it briefly, it becomes evident that even the successful agent who earned a fee did the same job four times.
 That means the amount paid needs to be divided by four to calculate the cost.
-This amount is reduced even further when we calculate the time the agent probably spent working with consumers who didn’t have a successful result.
-And remember, that’s the agent’s gross income – taxes still need to be paid, and they have incurred costs or fees of their own that have to be deducted.
+This amount is reduced even further when we calculate the time the agent probably spent working with consumers who did not have a successful result.
+And remember, that’s the agent’s gross income – taxes still need to be paid, and they have incurred costs or fees of their own that must be deducted.

-Alternatives Might Hurt More Than Help Consumers
+Alternatives Might Cost Consumers More

 The alternatives, like some fee-based compensation, a retainer basis or an hourly basis, or even on a task-based fee basis, are problematic.
 They might cost an individual consumer less per transaction, but given the example above, the consumer would have had to pay four times to achieve one positive result, and consumers who didn’t achieve a positive result would still have to pay fees they don’t pay today to sustain the professional services consumers are accustomed to.
 A quick bit of math on a new company that only schedules showings and prepares contracts for the consumer could cost that average consumer $2,756, but provides no other guidance or protection for the homebuyer.
 The business discloses that they are not a brokerage and denies the consumer the protection that regulators have built into state laws to protect people buying the most expensive and important purchases of their lives.